BlauhausTechnology/Blauhaus.Push/README.md

 * Go to the Dev Center and create an app.
 * Under product management > WNS / MPNS > click the Live Services link
-* Copy the SID and application secret, and enter them in Azure portal under Windows (WNS)
+* Copy the SID and application secret, and enter them in Azure portal under Windows (WNS) (NB this has changed! - there is no Live Services link any more and the link they give you to "App Registration portal" on azure doesn't seem to generate valid secrets)

 ### Device